Submarine: Control surfaces

 The x-stern was first tried in practice in the early 1960s on the USS Albacore, an experimental submarine of the US Navy.
 While the arrangement was found to be advantageous, it was nevertheless not used on US production submarines that followed due to the fact that it requires the use of a computer to manipulate the control surfaces to the desired effect.
 Instead, the first to use an x-stern in standard operations was the Swedish Navy with its Sjöormen class, the lead submarine of which was launched in 1967, before the Albacore had even finished her test runs.
 Since it turned out to work very well in practice, all subsequent classes of Swedish submarines (Näcken, Västergötland, Gotland, and Blekinge class) have or will come with an x-rudder.

 The Kockums shipyard responsible for the design of the x-stern on Swedish submarines eventually exported it to Australia with the Collins class as well as to Japan with the Sōryū class.
 With the introduction of the type 212, the German and Italian Navies came to feature it as well.
 The US Navy with its Columbia class, the British Navy with its Dreadnought class, and the French Navy with its Barracuda class are all about to join the x-stern family.
 Hence, as judged by the situation in the early 2020s, the x-stern is about to become the dominant technology.

 When a submarine performs an emergency surfacing, all depth and trim control methods are used simultaneously, together with propelling the boat upwards.
-Such surfacing is very quick, so the sub may even partially jump out of the water, potentially damaging submarine systems.
+Such surfacing is very quick, so the vessel may even partially jump out of the water, potentially damaging submarine systems.